tanbro/redis_func_cache/README.md

    # Create a redis client
    redis_client = Redis.from_url("redis://")

-   # Create an lru cache, it connects Redis by previous created redis client
+   # Create an LRU cache, connecting to Redis using the previously created redis client
    lru_cache = RedisFuncCache(__name__, LruTPolicy, redis_client)